A buzzy, social vibe with a Gothic Revival backdrop

 The original Kansas City Club offered 160 hotel rooms, so lodging is nothing new to this 100-plus-year-old building.
 The new rooms are nods to the past, decked out in marble bathrooms, hardwood walls and furnishings that bring to mind the roaring ’20s.

-Hotel Kansas City’s rooms break down into the following categories:
+Hotel Kansas City’s guest rooms break down into the following categories:

 - King and 2 Queen Rooms – Even the most basic rooms at the Hotel Kansas City feel undeniably cool, where double sliding doors open into a dressing area with walk-in closets and an all-marble bathroom.
 They’re 330-341 square feet.